sigcsets/sigcse2022/_authors/papers.md

 ## Details about your abstract

 Your abstract can be up to {{site.data.submissions.papers.abstract-limits}} and **must be submitted by the paper abstract deadline of {{site.data.cfp.round[0].date}}**.
 There are no formatting requirements for the abstract.
-When you log in to submit the abstract, you may paste the abstract text into the form field.
+When you log in to EasyChair to submit the abstract, you may paste the abstract text into the form field.
 The abstract submission is required to have an opportunity to submit your paper; the full paper is due by **{{site.data.cfp.round[1].date}}**.

 The abstract helps reviewers bid for papers that they are qualified and interested in reviewing.
 To help the bidding and reviewing process, please submit an abstract that is as close to the finished version as possible.
 The Program Chairs reserve the right to desk reject abstracts that do not contain content that can help a reviewer during bidding.